Hungarian Bombshell Zita Vass ‘Woke Up In Vegas’ In A Sheer Bikini

 Fell asleep at burning man & woke up in Vegas ????♀️ ((seriously, had no idea, no phone; just rolled with it)) Didn’t have a swimsuit either so thank god for @bluebella ????????✨ I flew to San Francisco to retrieve my phone hours later but it’s a whole long story and anyways I finallllly have it ✨????????????
 THANK GOD #consideringthecloud #burningman2019 back on the grid give me a day or 2 to reply to everyone

-The update earned over 3,200 likes and more than 110 comments within hours after posting.
+The update earned over 3,200 likes and more than 110 comments within hours after being posted.

 “So ridiculously pretty,” gushed Irish model Tiffany Stanley